 Factor in the total return potential, including both rental income and capital growth.
 A balanced approach typically involves targeting gross yields that provide adequate cash flow while maintaining capital preservation and growth prospects.

-For investors building substantial portfolios, understanding comprehensive property investment tax implications becomes crucial for optimizing overall returns.
+For investors building substantial portfolios, understanding comprehensive property investment tax implications becomes crucial for optimising overall returns.